ccarabine/payrollapp/README.md

 ### Strategy Trade-offs
 I have rated the features on a scale of 1 to 5 in terms of importance (how important is it for the project now) and viability (how realistic is that we can implement a solution)

-To achieve the strategy goals, the following features highlighted in dark/light green will be implemented to create a minimal viable  product due to timescale and technical ability.
+To achieve the strategy goals, the following features highlighted in dark/light green will be implemented to create a minimal viable  product due to the timescale and technical ability.
 The additional features in red will be added at a further stage
 <details>
-    <summary>Click here to view the Strategy trade offs table</summary>
+    <summary>Click here to view the Strategy trade-offs table</summary>

 ![Strategy trade offs table](/docs/images/strategytradeoffs.PNG)
 </details><br>